 Many people have raised pumpkins, gourds, and other vining plants in hills for centuries.
 However, for years I used row crop techniques to raise pumpkins and gourds to great success.
 Increased numbers of plants make for higher yields, better ground cover which conserves water and edges out weeds in your garden.
 It's easier to plant and maintain row crop pumpkins and gourds than conventional hills.

 Before planting any pumpkins or gourds, know your soil.
 Soil preparation will go a long way with vining crops, which take a lot of nutrients from your soil.
-Pumpkins and decorative gourds alike prefer well drained soil, such as a sandy loam type.
+Pumpkins and decorative gourds alike prefer well-drained soil, such as a sandy loam type.
 Too much moisture being trapped in the topsoil will create problems with mold and mildew on your vines.
-If you have heavier soil, like clay, you can use organic material, like lawn clippings, leaves, compost, and peat moss to loosen the soil and allow it to hold more nutrients.
+If you have a heavier soil, like clay, you can use organic material, like lawn clippings, leaves, compost, and peat moss to loosen the soil and allow it to hold more nutrients.
 Doing this will build up the soil and thin it out enough that root systems can penetrate and your plants can grow uninhibited.